 LLC Humanitarian Aid Committee Origins

-The LLC started humanitarian aid work in the spring of 2002 in response to requests by ministers returning from mission trips from both Togo and Ecuador.
-They saw that many of the most basic temporal and daily needs of many newly converted believers were unmet.
-Many of these speakers helped with their own funds and wished there was a way to help more of the brothers and sisters in these areas.
+The LLC humanitarian aid work began in the spring of 2002 in response to requests by ministers returning from mission trips from both Togo and Ecuador.
+They saw that the most basic temporal and daily needs of many newly converted believers were unmet.
+Numerous speakers helped with their own funds and wished there was a way to help more of the brothers and sisters in these areas.

 How Funds are Raised

-Based on these initial meetings and the approval of the charter, the Humanitarian Aid Committee started its formal activities of raising and disbursing funds.
-The HAC fund-raising efforts to date have been at LLC-sponsored events such as Winter and Summer Services, as well as local fund-raising events in congregations.
-One of the HAC’s hopes is to see each congregation in the North American Zion sponsor at least one humanitarian aid fund-raiser each year.
-Some of the fund-raisers held by the congregations have included bake sales, presentations, general collections, meals, and special coffee lunches.
+Based on these initial meetings and the approval of the charter, the LLC Humanitarian Aid Committee (LLC HAC) started its formal activities of raising and disbursing funds.
+The HAC fundraising efforts to date have been at LLC-sponsored events such as summer services, as well as local fundraising events in congregations.
+Some of the fundraisers held by the congregations have included bake sales, presentations, general collections, meals, and special coffee lunches.

 God has graciously provided for this work and the most acute needs have always been funded.
-These include medical requirements, housing, dietary requirements, natural disaster relief, and primary schooling needs for the young.
-Other requests for post-secondary education and entrepreneurial grants have mostly been beyond the support levels in that humanitarian aid fund and have had to be denied.
+These include medical needs, housing, subsistence needs, natural disaster relief, and primary schooling needs for the young.
+Other requests for post-secondary education and entrepreneurial grants have recently been able to be supported as well.

 How Funds are Used

-The LLC HAC has also provided other types of assistance to help entire communities.
+Historically the LLC HAC has, in addition to meeting urgent medical needs, also provided assistance to help entire communities.
 These projects have included a water pump replacement project for the La Merced community, providing running water for 64 homes in the Riobamba area of Ecuador, providing basic immunizations for the Togolese believers, supporting a small grocery cooperative in Quito, Ecuador to make fresh fruits and vegetables more affordable, and to support both a trout farm and a sheep farm for some of the indigenous believers in Ecuador.
 These small communal farm projects were initiated to help believers support themselves and their extended communities.
 In recent years, due to the coronavirus pandemic and its economic impact, the committee has provided supplemental food grants to the aided countries.
 It has also supported a water pump replacement project for the La Merced community, a storm demolished kitchen replacement and home repair as well as numerous medical requests.